 - Read the reviews and customer satisfaction surveys

 - If you can, ask your customers directly

 - What are they doing better?

 - Are they making more money than you?

 - What keywords are they using?

 - What tone of voice are they employing?

 - Brand (values, mission, tone of voice, style)

 4. Know the brief

-It is a truth universally acknowledged that a copywriter in possession of a good brief must be in want of a better one.
-Your copywriter must be able to query everything, so they have the context they need to do the best job they can at this stage.
+It is a truth universally acknowledged that a copywriter in possession of a brief will be in need of a better one.

 - Objective (what do we want them to do)